antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 Here are sections of the article:

-- **Flowchart**
+- **General structure of LLM-based workflows**
   ...
-Visualizing the overall process used in all LLM workflow examples.
+Formulating and visualizing the overall process used in all LLM workflow examples.
 - **Plot data**
   ...
 Plotting LLM-retrieved data.
 - **Normalizing outputs**